This article shows you how to increase your domain authority. Before you read another word of this post, I want you to do something.

 4. Guest Posting

-Guest Blogging will increase traffic to your site and will increase the number of sites linking to your site.
+Guest Posting will increase traffic to your site and will increase the number of sites linking to your site.

 So Guest Posting will also increase your Domain Authority.
 For an excellent guide on Guest Posting, read Brian Dean’s article, referred to below.